 How does seed investment work?

 Seed investment functions by offering capital to startups in exchange for equity.
-Seed capital is often provided by angel or venture capitalists with prior experience investing in early-stage businesses.
+Seed capital is often provided by angels or venture capitalists with prior experience investing in early-stage businesses.
 Before selecting whether to invest, seed investors consider the startup’s business model, offering, and management team.
 If they decide to invest, they talk about the specifics of the venture, like share ownership and firm valuation.
 The firm receives funds from the seed investor when the terms have been agreed upon, which may be used to develop the product and hire key personnel.

 What are the benefits of seed investment?